%20(7%20x%202%20in).png)

 -

-Final Concert & Reception: We’ll generate lots of Percussion Positivity by Presenting a Ghanaian Xylophone/Drumming & Worldly Percussion Ensemble Concert followed by an awesome Reception/Hang!
+Final Concert & Reception: We’ll generate lots of percussion positivity by presenting a Ugandan and Ghanaian Xylophone/Drumming & worldly percussion ensemble concert followed by an awesome reception/hang!

 Will I get to play?